d3/d3-hierarchy/README.md

 }
 ```

-This hierarchy can then be passed to a hierarchical layout, such as [d3.treemap](#_treemap), for visualization.
+This hierarchy can now be passed to a hierarchical layout, such as [d3.treemap](#_treemap), for visualization.

 <a name="hierarchy" href="#hierarchy">#</a> d3.<b>hierarchy</b>()